-Mayor Muriel Bowser named Christopher Geldart to serve as Deputy Mayor for Public Safety and Justice on January 28, 2021.
-Deputy Mayor Geldart comes to the post having previously served as the Director of the DC Department of Public Works.
+Mayor Muriel Bowser appointed Christopher Geldart to serve as Deputy Mayor for Public Safety and Justice on January 28, 2021 after having previously served as the District’s Operational Lead during the emergency response to COVID-19 and Director of the Department of Public Works.

 Mr. Geldart is a recognized leader in emergency management, whose in-depth experience spans municipal, state and federal agencies, as well as the private sector.
-He is proficient in coordinating resources available to government agencies, regional authorities, public utilities and the private sector to achieve successful outcomes to emergency situations.
+He is proficient in coordinating local government agency resources, regional authorities, public utilities and the private sector to achieve successful solutions during emergency situations.

 Mr. Geldart earned a bachelor’s degree in American History from the University of Maryland.